OlibabaTV/Introduction-to-GitHub/README.md

 git commit -m "my-message"
   ```

-The syntax will request you to enter your github username and password, once you provide the details correctly you can go ahead and push your changes to github.
+The command will request you to enter your github username and password, once you provide the details correctly you can go ahead and push your changes to github.

 ### 1. **Push changes to GitHub**